raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ---

-The essays in this series on recursive combinators are: [To Grok a Mockingbird], and [Why Y?
+The essays in this series on recursive combinators are: [To Grok a Mockingbird] and [Why Y?
 Deriving the Y Combinator in JavaScript].
 Enjoy them both!

 [To Grok a Mockingbird]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html
 [Why Y?
 Deriving the Y Combinator in JavaScript]: http://raganwald.com/2018/09/10/why-y.html